-For the benefit of an initial global reference, for emission factors for a particular area, one should be able to use a more recent version of such figures (http://arch.rivm.nl/environmentaldata/).
-The figures given above are clearly out-of-date, but are useful, as such, because they provide interesting comparative material for assessing policy directed towards emission sources.
+The figures given above are clearly out-of-date, but the type of table made for different years provides comparative material for assessing policy.
+For the benefit of an initial global reference for emission factors for a particular area, one should use a more recent version of such figures (http://arch.rivm.nl/environmentaldata/).